priyankt3i/UnstructuredDirectoryLoader/README.md

 ## How to install

-### Setup Python environment

-The Python version used when this was developed was 3.9
+The Python version used when this was developed was 3.9 :open_mouth:

 ```
 pip install UnstructuredDirectoryLoader